wescamp/A_New_Order-1.10/A_New_Order/readme.txt

   sprites, or sprite animations.
 * If you are musician, consider composing a track for us.
 * If you want ANO to have better images, consider buying an image and sending it to  us.
-We paid for images about 20-40USD, but be prepared that many artists charge three times more.
+We paid about 20-40USD per image, but be prepared that many artists charge three times more.
 It takes time to find artists willing to do a quality portrait with an affordable price.
 * Correct typos, beta-test this, and make us famous by praising us.
 But I said so